Dawith305/Dawith305/README.md

 Experienced Full Stack Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Flutter, Vue.js, Spring Boot, Mobile Applications, and Web Applications.
 Strong engineering professional graduated from Mekelle Institue of Technology Science.
 <br>
-- 🔭 I’m currently working on building Responsive angular front-end application
+- 🔭 I’m currently working on building Responsive Vue and Angular front-end application
 - 📫 How to reach me: <ul><li><a href="https://www.linkedin.com/in/dawith305/">LinkedIn<a/></li><li><a href="mailto:dawith305@gmail.com">Gmail<a/></li></ul>